spoorthinakka/ai-resume-portfolio-builder/README.md

 You can try the live app here:
 👉 [**AI Resume & Portfolio Builder on Streamlit**](https://ai-resume-and-portfolio-builder.streamlit.app)

-This project is deployed using **Streamlit Cloud**, allowing users to instantly generate and download AI-crafted resumes and portfolio websites directly from their browser — no setup required.
+This project is deployed using **Streamlit Cloud**, allowing users to instantly generate and download AI-crafted resumes and portfolio websites directly from their browser (no setup required).

 ---